-- be able to display and maintain highly visible and legible messages to road users under all conditions - be positioned in locations which maximise visibility both optically (optimising height and viewing angles) and logically (preceding important journey decision points).
-These aspects are covered in the latest version of ITS design standard: VMS - Fixed - not constrain the ability to deliver required messages (noting message configuration will change with operations requirements) - provide operational status feedback to confirm that VMS are displaying the required message.
+- be able to display and maintain highly visible and legible messages to road users under all conditions, refer to Appendix C Deriving fonts for VMS - be positioned in locations which maximise visibility both optically (optimising height and viewing angles) and logically (preceding important journey decision points).
+These graphics are covered in the latest version of ITS design standard: Variable message signs - fixed - not constrain the ability to deliver required messages (noting message configuration will change with operations requirements) - provide operational status feedback to confirm that VMS are displaying the required message.

-3.5.2 For users of the Waka Kotahi transport network
+3.4.2 For users of the transport network